landonviator/viatordsp/README.md

 This contains dsp classes such as clippers, filters, compressors, and much more to come.
 The gui contains stylized versions of JUCE's built-in widgets (like sliders and comboboxes) that have their own lookandfeel overrides to make them look awesome!

-<br><br>Here is a plugin using those stylized components.
+<br><br>Here is a plugin using those stylized components.<br><br>
 ![Pic](https://github.com/landonviator/viatordsp/blob/main/Assets/btclipper.png)

 ## Installation
 Clone the repo viatordsp or download it as a zip.
 Cloning it would be better, since when there is an update, you simply pull the changes without needing to doanload another version of the zip file.
-Just include the viator_modules folder in the Projucer's module window like the inamge below and you're all set!
+<br><br>Just include the viator_modules folder in the Projucer's module window like the inamge below and you're all set! <br><br>
 ![Pic](https://github.com/landonviator/viatordsp/blob/main/Assets/projucer.png)

 ## Use